nicdoescomp/nicdoescomp/README.md

 - 🖼️ Enhancing **Calico Countertops** with more interactive features
 - 📚 Growing my knowledge in Python and web development
 - C++ projects for my Intro to Programming Fundementals II
+- Learning the C language to prepare in tranfsering to UTSA Fall 25'